Department of Materials Science and Processing

 Faculty members Professor KOKETSU Mamoru

-Assistant professor UDAGAWA Taro
+Associate professor UDAGAWA Taro

 Research details Organic compounds are important molecules of pharmaceuticals and pesticides that support human life.
 Our laboratory investigates molecular structure-activity relationships by isolating and purifying various functional organic molecules from plants that are bioactive.
 Based on the findings, we engage in the preparation of compounds with increased activity through organic synthesis.